vinycoolguy2015/terraform_code/README.md

 9-Make some changes to the code on your local machine, build a new image and push it to the ECR registries.This will trigger the codepipline.

 10-Make some changes to the code and raise a PR for https://github.com/vinycoolguy2015/application_code.
 When the PR is merged to the test,staging or main branch, it will trigger respective github workflow to create a new image and push it to the respective ECR.
 Once the image is pushed to ECR,the respective codepipeline will be triggered for Blue/Green ECS deployment.

+Note: ECR repo name(ecr-test,ecr-staging and ecr-production is specified in the respective github workflows)